microsoft/vscode-jupyter/TELEMETRY.md

     ```

     - Properties:
+        - `failed`: `true`
+        Whether there was a failure.
+        Common to most of the events.
+        - `failureCategory`?: `string`
+        A reason that we generate (e.g. kerneldied, noipykernel, etc), more like a category of the error.
+        Common to most of the events.
+        - `failureSubCategory`?: `string`
+        Further sub classification of the error.
+E.g. kernel died due to the fact that zmq is not installed properly.
+        Common to most of the events.
         - `kind`: `<see below>`
         What kind of kernel spec did we fail to create.
         Possible values include: